Pet Passport New Zealand

 If your pet has resided in one of the above countries for a period not less than six (6) months, here are the requirements for taking a dog or cat to New Zealand:

 - Your pet must be microchipped with the ISO 11784/11785 pet microchip that is a 15 digit and non-encrypted.
 If your pet's microchip is not ISO 11784/11785 compliant, you can bring your own microchip scanner.

 - Rabies vaccination after microchip insertion.
 (Your pet must be at least 3 months old.)

 - Blood Titer Test not less than three (6) months and not more than twelve (12) months prior to entry.

 - Permit to Import is required for all countries except Australia.

 - Veterinary Certificate for New Zealand issued by an accredited veterinarian to be endorsed by the USDA or CFIA if your pet is traveling from the United States or Canada respectively.
 If your pet is traveling from another country, the Governing Authority responsible for the import and export of animals should endorse your forms.

 - 24-48 hours before your dog or cat can enter New Zealand, it must be treated against certain ticks and tapeworms.
 Your pet must also have additional treatments and testing shortly prior to travel.

 - Quarantine for a minimum of 10 days if you follow the regulations of New Zealand Government.
+No quarantine is required if entering from Australia.
 Keep in mind that it takes four to six months to get all the endorsements necessary, so plan ahead.
 New Zealand does not require dogs and cats from Australia to have a Permit to Import and there is no post-arrival quarantine required.

 This completes a pet passport for your dog or cat to enter New